seamicole/python-django-rest-demo/README.md

 #### In

-The `in` filter will match results based on whether their exact value is one of a list of values.
+The `in` filter will match results based on whether the exact value of a given field is one of a list of values.

 The following request will return a list of countries consisting of the United States and Australia: